jet2jet/resedit-js-cli/README.md

 Options:
   -h, -?, --help             Show help                                 [boolean]
+      --allow-shrink         Allow shrinking resource section size (if the data size is less than original)               [boolean]
       --as-32bit             Creates the executable binary as a 32-bit version (default: as 64-bit).
                              Requires --new option.                    [boolean]